 If the heating cable must enter the shower area over a curb, secure the cable at the edges in an "s-shaped" curve to ensure the cable is not bent sharply or pinched when surface coverings are installed.
+If the cable is installed below the waterproofing membrane, the curb surface may be notched 1" wide and 1/8" deep to help the cable lay flat, and coated with mortar before applying the waterproofing.
 Do not damage any waterproofing components, and do not run the heating cable through a non-masonry curb, causing it to overheat.

-If covering a shower floor, cut lengths of strap and secure to the floor with adhesives.
-Do not use fasteners that penetrate any waterproofing membrane or waterproofing system.
 Fill in the floor area with cable.
 Around the drain leave at least 2" spacing from the edge of the flange.
 Make sure cable is not placed where door hardware, handrails, or other items may mount to the floor.

-If covering a bench seat in the shower, cut lengths of strap and secure to the top surface of the seat with adhesives.
+If covering a bench seat in the shower with cable, secure it with hot glue or with HeatMatrix or CableStrap located underneath waterproofing.
 Do not use fasteners that penetrate any waterproofing membrane or waterproofing system.
 Use hot glue to secure a single run of cable up the side of the bench riser.
 Fill in the seat area with cable.
 Then secure a single run of cable down the riser if needed.
 Use an "s-shaped" curve to avoid sharp bends in the cable at corners and help the cable to lay flat.